 I’m not against blogs that promote products and services when they legitimately add value to the discussion, but let’s be honest - those instances are few and far between.
 It’s pretty obvious when a writer has shifted their focus away from helping others and more towards making money.
 Admittedly, this is a tricky balance for most bloggers because most blogs wouldn’t exist if they couldn’t be monetized in some way.

-Nobody invests the countless hours required to maintain a popular blog without carefully considering the ways they can earn a financial return from it… so with that said – a good blog needs to be very tactful about the types of “plugs” they pass on to their audience.
-They should be used sparingly and within the context of legitimately helping the reader.
+Nobody invests the countless hours required to maintain a popular blog without carefully considering the ways they can earn a financial return from it… so with that said – a good blog needs to be tactful about the types of “plugs” they pass on to their audience.
+They should be used sparingly and only within the context of legitimately helping the reader.

 4. Niche Specific